-Jordan is a vital U.S. partner on a wide range of regional security issues.
-The United States works with Jordan to increase cooperation on border security, maritime security, arms transfers, cybersecurity, and counterterrorism.
-In addition, Jordan participates with U.S. and forces against al-Qa’ida, the Islamic State of Iraq and Syria (ISIS), and their regional and global affiliates.
+Jordan is a vital U.S. partner on a wide range of regional security issues, with a shared goal of a stable, secure, and prosperous Middle East.
+The United States works with Jordan to increase cooperation on border and maritime security, arms transfers, cybersecurity, and counterterrorism.
+In addition, Jordan participates with U.S. and Global Coalition forces against al-Qa’ida, the Islamic State of Iraq and Syria (ISIS), and their regional and global affiliates.

-The U.S. also authorized the permanent export of over $764 million in defense articles to Jordan since 2014, via the Direct Commercial Sales (DCS) process.
+Since 2016, the United States has also authorized the permanent export of over $697 million in defense articles to Jordan via the Direct Commercial Sales (DCS) process.
 The top categories of DCS to Jordan include: aircraft, fire control/night vision, and military electronics.

-Jordan was designated as a Major Non-NATO ally in 1996, and such designation provides a number of benefits reserved to North Atlantic Treaty Organization and allied nations, including potential participation in cooperative research and development, priority delivery for Excess Defense Articles (EDA), and reciprocally-funded cooperative training.
-Since 2014, Jordan received three C-130 aircraft, MEI-23E Hawk missiles, and cargo trucks via the EDA program.
+Jordan was designated as a Major Non-NATO ally in 1996, which provides Jordan with a number of benefits reserved to North Atlantic Treaty Organization and allied nations, including potential participation in cooperative research and development, priority delivery for Excess Defense Articles (EDA), and reciprocally-funded cooperative training.
+Since 2014, Jordan was authorized to receive three C-130H aircraft, MEI-23E Hawk missiles, cargo trucks, and one Intermediate Level Support Equipment Test Station via the EDA program.

 For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, @StateDeptPM.